How to Batch Transcribe Multiple Videos at Once

 4. Check Transcription Settings

-Before starting a large batch:
+Before a big batch:

-• Verify language detection settings
+• Verify language detection

-• Confirm export preferences (if you need SRT, VTT, or other formats)
+• Confirm export preferences (SRT, VTT, etc.)

 • Enable speaker identification if needed (future feature)